brown-studios/minuet/docs/user-guide.md

 ### Factory reset

 Hold `on/off` for 15 seconds to turn the fan off and perform a factory reset.
 Minuet confirms with two long tones then erases all of its settings including saved WiFi credentials.
 Follow the [Getting started](#getting-started) guide to get started again.

+### Lighting accessory (if installed)

+Hold `in/out` for 1 second to toggle the light on or off.

+Note: To dim the light, change its color, or activate effects, use the Minuet web app or your home automation app.
+(Or try to implement better lighting controls in the Minuet firmware.
+Perhaps holding `in/out` together with `up`, `down`, or `on/off` could change the state of the light.
+Or maybe stick a rotary encoder or a custom keypad somewhere for better control.)

 ## Using the 4 key wall remote